NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Actions/Craft.md

 You can make an item from raw materials.
-You need the [[Feats/Alchemical Crafting|Alchemical Crafting]] skill feat to create alchemical items and the [[Feats/Magical Crafting|Magical Crafting]] feat to create magic items.
+You need the [[Alchemical Crafting|Alchemical Crafting]] skill feat to create alchemical items and the [[Magical Crafting|Magical Crafting]] feat to create magic items.

 To craft an item, you must meet the following requirements: